w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 **Collecting data**

 - *Scheduled Batch*
-  - Large volume of data processed on a regular scheduled basis
+  - Large volume of data processed on a regularly scheduled basis
   - Velocity is very predictable
 - *Periodic*
   - Data processed at irregular times (e.g., after collecting a certain ---large--- amount of data)